JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 ### Creating a Jupyter Lab Directory

-One last thing before we proceed: let's create a base working directory for our Jupyter Lab.
+One last thing before we proceed: Let's create a base working directory for our Jupyter Lab.

 Find a place on your computer's file system where you normaly keep data analysis stuff and create a new directory for Juypter Lab (e.g., C:\Code\Jupyter).